Badakhshan: Between Afghanistan, Britain and Russia

 The following were the chief provincial subdivisions of Badakhshan, omitting Rushan and Shugnan: on the west Rustak, Kataghan, Ghori, Narin and Anderab; on the north Darwaz, Ragh and Shiwa; on the east Charan, Ishkashim, Zebak and Wakhan; and in the center, Faizabad, Farkhar, Minjan and Kishm.
 There were others, but nothing certain is known about these minor subdivisions.
-Consequently, most western part of modern Gorno-Badakhshan became part of Emirate of Bukhara, while most of it became part of Fergana Province of Russian Turkistan.
+Consequently, most western part of modern Gorno-Badakhshan became part of Emirate of Bukhara, while most of it became part of Fergana Province of Russian Turkestan.
 This arrangement was lasted till 1920.

 In 1890 Qataghan-Badakhshan District was separated from Afghan Turkestan and Qataghan-Badakhshan Province was created.
 Administration of the province was assigned to the Northern Bureau in Kabul.
 In 1895, the Panj River was defined as part of the border between Afghan and Russian Badakhshan.
 This border persisted despite changes in governments.

 20th century

 In 1902, the Bukharan (Western) Pamir came under the Russian military administration.
-In November 1918 the last Czarist Russian troops recognized Bolshevik rule, but in December 1919 the anti-Bolshevik Russian "Peasant's Army" from Fergana took over.
+In November 1918 the last Czarist Russian troops recognized Bolshevik rule, but in December 1919 the anti-Bolshevik Russian Peasant Army of Fergana took over.
 From April 1920, the vacuum of power was filled by an attempt to establish Bukharan rule until June 1920, when the Bukharans were expelled by local forces, Bolshevik rule was restored: the Stalinist Soviet Union seized the Bukharan part of Gorno-Badakshan.

 It was merged with the Russian (since 1895) part in 1924 to become the Gorno-Badakhshan autonomous oblast (province) within the Tajik SSR in 1929.

-Between April 1992 - 1993, a Pamiri-Badakshoni Autonomous Republic was declared within independent post-Soviet Tajikistan, on 6 November 1994, becoming the Kohistan-Badakhshan Autonomous Province, alias Gorno-Badakhshan Autonomous Province or Mountainous Badakhshon Autonomous Veloyat.
+Between April 1992–1993, a Pamiri-Badakshoni Autonomous Republic was declared within independent post-Soviet Tajikistan, on 6 November 1994, becoming the Kohistan-Badakhshan Autonomous Province, alias Gorno-Badakhshan Autonomous Province or Mountainous Badakhshon Autonomous Veloyat.

 In 1963, Badakhshan included the districts of Baghlan, Pul-i-Khumri, Dushi, Dahan-i-Ghori, Kanabad, Andarab, Kunduz, Hazrat-i-Imam, and Taloqan.
 In 1963 Qataghan-Badakhshan Province was abolished and its territory was divided into four separate provinces: Badakhshan, Baghlan, Kunduz and Takhar.

 Tajik Badakhshan witnessed fierce fighting during the Tajikistani Civil War in the 1990s.
 At the height of Taliban strength during the Afghan Civil War circa 2000, Afghan Badakhashan was a stronghold for the Northern Alliance.